dzcpy/transliteration/README.md

 // or
 slugify('Hello, 世界'); // window.slugify
 ```
-If the variable names conflict with other libraries in your project or you prefer not to use global variables, use noConfilict() before loading libraries which contain the conflicted variables.:
+If the variable names conflict with other libraries in your project or you prefer not to use global variables, use noConfilict() before loading libraries which contain the conflicting variables.:

 __Load the library globally__